awslabs/amazon-qldb-driver-python/README.md

 [![AWS Provider](https://img.shields.io/badge/provider-AWS-orange?logo=amazon-aws&color=ff9900)](https://aws.amazon.com/qldb/)

-This is the Python driver for [Amazon Quantum Ledger Database (QLDB)](https://aws.amazon.com/qldb/), which allows Python developers to write software that makes use of AmazonQLDB.
+This is the Python driver for [Amazon Quantum Ledger Database (QLDB)](https://aws.amazon.com/qldb/), which allows Python developers to write software that makes use of Amazon QLDB.

 For our tutorial, see [Python and Amazon QLDB](https://docs.aws.amazon.com/qldb/latest/developerguide/getting-started.python.html).